Additivemenu/spoonlee1/Udemy/NestJs/C3-6/readme.md

 1. tell nest to use global validation
 2. create a class that describes the different properties that the request body should have
-   + Dto (data transfer object)
+   + that is -> Dto (data transfer object)
-3. add validation rules to the class
+3. add validation rules to the Dto class
-4. apply that class to the request handler
+4. apply that Dto class  to the request handler in typescript

 写法和SpringBoot如出一辙